Recipe Cook Time

 Place dough in a deep vessel, well dusted with flour, and cover vessel with cling film or a thick damp cloth.
 Keep in a draught-free place to rise.

-When dough rises (about 2 hours in warm weather and 3-4 hours in cooler climate), punch it and knead a little before leaving it to rise again.
+When dough rises (about an hour in warm weather and 2-3 hours in cooler climate and about 45 minutes if using the warm water technique), punch it and knead a little before leaving it to rise again.
 The second rise will take a much shorter time.
 To test the dough, press lightly into the dough with a finger, and if the impression fills up soon, it is done.

 After the second rising, roll dough out flat, about 1/4 cm (1/8") thick, and then roll it like a scroll.
 Fold the two ends of the roll towards each other, making them meet in the centre.
 Place the dough in the tin, folded side down.
 The dough should not fill more than half the tin.